Chapter 19 The Forgotten Art of Rational Subgrouping

 A subgroup consists of the data elements that make up a single data point, for example, the waiting times used to calculate the average waiting time for a particular period.

-Rational subgrouping is the intentional and intelligent sampling and grouping of data into data points for SPC charts with the aim of maximising the chances of detecting special cause variation while minimising the risk of false alarms.
-In other words, rational subgrouping is all about maximising the signal-to-noise ratio.
+Rational subgrouping is the intentional and intelligent sampling and grouping of data into data points for SPC charts, with the aim of maximising the chances of detecting special cause variation while minimising the risk of false alarms.
+In other words, rational subgrouping is about maximising the signal-to-noise ratio.

 A rational subgroup consists of a set of measurements or counts that are:

-The underlying logic is that when subgroups are rationally formed, variation within subgroups reflects common cause variation, whereas variation between subgroups that exceeds what is expected from within-subgroup variation indicates the presence of special causes.
+The underlying logic is simple but powerful: when subgroups are rationally formed, variation within subgroups reflects common cause variation, while variation between subgroups that exceeds what is expected from within-subgroup variation indicates the presence of special causes.

 In our experience – particularly in healthcare – rational subgrouping is something of a forgotten art.
-We often rely on whatever data are readily available, which are frequently pre-aggregated into monthly, quarterly, or even yearly time periods for administrative purposes rather than for quality improvement.
-This practice often leads to suboptimal use of data for driving improvement.
+Too often, we rely on whatever data are readily available, typically pre-aggregated into monthly, quarterly, or yearly summaries for administrative purposes rather than for improvement.
+This often leads to suboptimal charts that obscure meaningful signals.

-A common mistake is forming subgroups across overly broad spans of time or space (e.g. organisational units), which blends common and special cause variation and effectively obscures the latter.
+A common mistake is to form subgroups across overly broad spans of time or space (e.g. large organisational units).
+This blends common and special cause variation and effectively hides the latter.

 qic(month, infections,